NCCA/Lectures/ADA/slides.md

 <img src="images/clocks.png" width="100%">

-- Animation companies ship Terrabytes of data around the world every day!
+- Animation companies ship Terabytes of data around the world every day!

-- Security of data and IT tools is very important
+> DreamWorks'  latest How To Train Your Dragon film, featured 60,000 different dragons, involved 500 billion files and 730TB of data, and required 54,000 CPU cores to render it

 --